ycardon/gigaset-elements-proxy/examples/autoboot.md

 To create and autostart a ``gigaset-elements-proxy`` service under Raspian and any systemd enabled OS:

-- create a service definition file ``/etc/systemd/system/gigaset-server@myuser.service`` with the following content.
-The @myuser is used in the service definition to tell it has to be run with this user rights.
+- create a service definition file ``/etc/systemd/system/gigaset-server@pi.service`` with the following content.
+The @pi is used in the service definition to tell it has to be run with this user rights.

     ```
     [Unit]